QUICK ANSWER

 If you are licensed as a Florida sales associate, you generally need to be registered under a Florida broker before you can perform licensed services.
 Mutual recognition can shorten the path to licensure, but it does not remove Florida activation and supervision rules.

 Florida reciprocity is not a blanket license transfer.
+The current Florida shortcut is mutual recognition for qualifying nonresidents licensed in states listed by DBPR.

 If you qualify, the key exam is the 40-question Florida law exam.
 If you do not qualify, check endorsement or broker out-of-state experience before starting from scratch.

+Either way, the thing you can control is Florida-specific preparation.
 The mutual-recognition shortcut only works if you can pass the Florida-specific law exam.
 That means Florida brokerage relationships, Florida escrow timelines, Florida advertising rules, Florida disclosure timing, and FREC discipline, not generic real estate vocabulary.

 Methodology